bstick12/lifecycle-build-task/README.md

 * `TAG`: Optional.
 The tag value for the image.
 Defaults to `latest`
 * `REGISTRY_USERNAME`: Required.
 The username to authenticate with when pushing
 * `REGISTRY_PASSWORD`: Required.
 The password to use when authenticating
+* `CACHE`: Optional: Directory that will be used by CNB to cache layers.
+Task must have `caches` with directory path specified.
 * `CONTEXT`: Required.
 The directory name of the input source you want to build
 * `DEBUG`: Optional.
 Log debug output of the task.
 Defaults to `false`
 * `BUILD_ENV` (default empty): a hash of environment variables that will be passed to the CNB builder